cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Changed the position of the wppfm_feed_item_value filter such that if the is used to exclude a product from the feed, the product count of the feed stays correct.
 * Tested on WordPress 6.0.
 * Changed the attribute titles "Post Date" and "Post Modified" to "Product Date" and "Product Modified".
-* Fixed an issue that prevented specific items to be added to the feed.
+* Fixed an issue that prevented specific items from being added to the feed.

 = 1.40.0 - 12/05/2022 =
 * Updated the price date function such that it outputs a data format that better complies with the example the Google Feed Specifications provide.